CoderDojoBelgiumEeklo/ScratchProjects-Extensions/README.md

 Ping Pong as connected multiplayer scratch projects using an extension.
 ===========================================================

  Scratch projects on 2 laptops / PCs which are connected - over WIFI or over Ethernet cable - can read and set variables.
-Using these variables i na project a game in multiplayer mode can be defined.
+Using these variables in a scratch project a game in multiplayer mode can be defined.
 One of the 2 laptops is running as server to manage shared variables (~cloud variables in scratch online).
 On both laptops a scratch project is defined.
 These projects use the cloud variables for a ping pong game.
 This concept can bes used for other game ideas.

 Here you can find the scratch projects, stratch extension, ... and information on how to use this concept for a Ping pong game.